 A something-for-everyone event, this historic race boasts a short non-competitive 1k jog/walk, a 5k run/walk, and a 10k run.
 Wide dirt roads welcome all race-day participants, which eventually narrow and add elevation to challenge longer distance runners.

-Save the date for the 2017 run on Saturday, November 4.
-Like us on facebook to receive race updates and information!
+Save the date for the 2019 run on Saturday, November 2!